WEDDINGS IN ITALY:

 Once you have selected a destination, you will need to find a location to hold your wedding.

 Depending on the date of the wedding, you’ll want to book most locations at least a year in advance.
-If the wedding is in the “off-season,” September-May, then it may be made a little later, but it’s better to be safe than sorry.
+If the weddings in Italy is in the “off-season,” September-May, then it may be made a little later, but it’s better to be safe than sorry.
 Book as soon as you know the dates and have decided on a place.
 (Some extremely sought-after sites may have two-year waiting lists or more.)

 For some people, especially the highly religious, the decision of where to get married is an extremely simple one to make: a place of worship is the obvious choice.
 For those who would like to get married in a place of worship, but aren’t practicing members of any faith, the best course of action is to visit or call facilities in the area and speak to the clergy or their support staff about the possibilities.